 What does WCAG mean?

 WCAG stands for "Web Content Accessibility Guidelines".

-WCAG is the international standard for web accessibility, developed by the W3C, the internet standard organization that is also responsible for HTML and CSS standards.
+WCAG is the international standard for web accessibility, developed by the (World Wide Web Consortium) W3C, the internet standard organization that is also responsible for HTML and CSS standards.
 Siteimprove is a member of the W3C and actively participates in the standardization efforts within the area of digital accessibility.

 WCAG 2.1 was made an official W3C recommendation on June 5, 2018.

-The EU web accessibility directive that comes into force in EU member states on the 23 September 2018 references WCAG 2.1 as the standard to be used.
+The EU web accessibility directive that came into force in EU member states on the 23 September 2018 references WCAG 2.1 as the standard to be used.

-In the US the Section 508 has just been updated to WCAG 2.0 (entering into force January 18, 2018), and there seems to be no plan of updating to WCAG 2.1 in the near future.
+In the US, Section 508 was updated to WCAG 2.0 (entering into force January 18, 2018), it is not clear if and when it will get updated to WCAG 2.1.

 What is the difference between WCAG 2.0 and 2.1?